-Revenue reserves are divided into two types & both of them are kept aside as appropriation of profits.
+They are divided into two types & both of them are kept aside as appropriation for profits.

-- Specific Reserves – This reserve however is created keeping a specific reason in mind and can only be used for its designated purpose.
-Examples include Dividend Equalization Reserve, Debenture Redemption Reserve, Contingency Reserves, Capital Redemption Reserve etc.
+- Specific Reserves – This reserve, however, is created keeping a specific reason in mind and can only be used for its designated purpose.
+Examples include Dividend Equalization Reserve, Debenture Redemption Reserve, Contingency Reserve, Capital Redemption Reserve etc.

 Some error has occured.